 Scales - Convert one (1) Part-Time Position to Full-Time: Last year, we anticipated that the Scales Department, being at the frontline of all District services, would be impacted by the new activities and services of MRF 2.0 and an additional Deputy Weighmaster was added.
-Deputy Weighmasters function essentially the same as Weighmasters, except that the Deputy works a flexible, part-time schedule because they serve as a back-up for Weighmasters on leave or provides additional coverage as needed.
+Deputy Weighmasters function essentially the same as Weighmasters, except that the Deputy works a flexible, part-time schedule and serves as a back-up for Weighmasters on leave or provides additional coverage as needed.
 Since September 2018, one of the Deputy Weighmasters has been working full-time to support the demands of the department.
-At this time, we anticipate an ongoing need for four (4) full time Weighmasters and two (2) part-time Deputy Weighmasters to effectively meet operational needs.
+At this time, we anticipate an ongoing need for four (4) full time Weighmasters and two (2) part-time Deputy Weighmasters to effectively meet the service need.

-MRF - Reclassify three (3) Positions; Restructure Operator Roles and Eliminate two (2) Positions: Last year, we added a new position (Sort Line Lead) to MRF Operations to support a new activity for MRF 2.0.
-The Sort Line Lead's primary responsibilities include safe coordination of the Sorter's activities and material flow on the sort line.
-After one year in operation, the position's responsibilities have expanded, requiring a higher skill set than originally estimated.
-This is especially true in the areas of safety management associated with the operation of the new equipment and frontline coordination of work for a large workgroup.
+MRF - Reclassify six (6) Positions and Eliminate two (2) Positions: Last year, we added a new position (Sort Line Lead) to MRF Operations to support a new activity for MRF 2.0.
+The Sort Line Lead's primary responsibilities include safe coordination of the Sorters activities and material flow on the sort line.
+After one year in operation, the position's responsibilities have expanded requiring a higher skill set than originally estimated.
+This is especially true in the areas of safety management associated with the operation of the new equipment and frontline coordination of work for this large workgroup.
 For this reason, the Sort Line Lead position is being reclassified to Sort Systems Operator and aligned with the salary range of the MRF Operator I for internal equity purposes.
-The three incumbents are well qualified for the higher classification and will be promoted.
+Similarly, the role and function of the MRF Operators are being restructured to provide more operational flexibility.
+As a result, the Associate Operator's role will be expanding to include the operation of a loader, in addition to the forklift and baler.